 We am located on the stolen Lands that are sacred to the Piscataway and Manahoac Indigenous Peoples.
 You can learn more about the Piscataway people here.

-We acknowledge that I occupy and participate in exploitation of Land that are not native to me.
-I advocate for Land Back and Indigenous Sovereignty.
+We acknowledge that we occupy and participate in exploitation of Land that are not native to us.
+We advocate for Land Back and Indigenous Sovereignty.
 You can learn more about Lane Back here and at NDN Collective.

 We invite other members of the mental health community to decolonize our therapy practices and to support the dismantling of colonial systems.